CI-Dominik/pp5-hack-collect/README.md

 ## **VALIDATOR TESTING**

 ### W3C CSS Validation
-* W3C CSS Validation was used to verfiy all CSS files.
+* W3C CSS Validation was used to verify all CSS files.
 The results came out with no errors.

 ![CSS validation](docs/css_validation.jpg)